ZIM (shipping company): 1960s

-Due to rising airline competition and the market failure of the expensive new Shalom, passenger services were gradually phased out between 1966-1969, as ZIM refocused on cargo shipping.
+Due to rising airline competition and the market failure of the expensive new Shalom, passenger services were gradually phased out between 1966 and 1969, as ZIM refocused on cargo shipping.
 Jerusalem was chartered out to British-based P&O Cruises in 1966 to become their Miami, then sold entirely in 1968.
 The sisters Israel and Zion were both sold in 1966, while the expensive, new Shalom was retired and sold in 1967.
 Theodor Herzl and Moledet completed ZIM's final transatlantic passenger sailings during 1969 and were sold off, marking the end of the company's passenger division.

 During the 1960s, ZIM started to turn its focus to cargo ships, and obtained several special-purpose vessels, including refrigerated ships and oil tankers.
 ZIM transported crude oil from Iran to Israel and oil byproducts from Israel to Europe.

 1970s

 In the 1970s, ZIM expanded into the container shipping business.
 ZIM ordered six such ships, and gradually made this its main line of business.